 - Two-car garages, but three-car garages are even more desirable

-Part of your research should be analyzing what your return on investment (ROI) can be for various upgrades and repairs.
+Part of your research should analyze your return on investment (ROI) for various upgrades and repairs.
 Each year, Remodeling puts out a Cost Vs. Repair evaluation for nine regions of the country.
 Frederick Maryland is considered part of the Washington D.C.
 Metro area.
-When studying these reports, home owners will see that some repairs and improvements have a higher ROI than others.
+When studying these reports, homeowners will see that some repairs and improvements have a higher ROI than others.

 Sometimes sellers grow accustomed to the look of their homes.
 It can be helpful to have another opinion when trying to decide what projects to take on and how much work is needed when the subject of curb appeal comes up.

-The psychology behind great curb appeal is really pretty simple:
+The psychology behind great curb appeal is pretty simple:

 1. Clean up and declutter.
 Most of the work is usually in this category.

-- Trim back trees, bushes, sidewalk edges and thin out overgrown beds.
+- Trim back trees, bushes, and sidewalk edges, and thin-out overgrown beds.
 (Think of it as a haircut, although more of a trim, not a drastic head-shave:) You don’t want the buyer to say, wow, I’m going to have to trim all this back when I move in.